aspyct/grit/README.md

 `grit` is a utility to download pictures from Ricoh GR cameras, and is also compatible with other recent Ricoh/Pentax cameras like the K3 III.

+**Important note**: I am not in any way affiliated to Ricoh/Pentax.
+This is an unofficial tool, use at your own risk etc.

 ## Quickstart

 First, install `grit` with cargo: